AnyChart/docs.anychart.com/Common_Settings/Scroller.md

 #### Set the limits by the points count

-The third variant of setting the limits of the shown is to set the number of points from the first or last value of the axis.
-We set the number of points, the second boolean means if the points should be counted from the end axis value and the third parameter is the scale again (this one is optional).
+The third option is to set limits is to set the number of points from the beginning or end of the scale.
+We set the number of points, the second boolean parameter defines if the points should be counted from the end of the scale and the third parameter is the scale.
 The point will be counted from start by default, if you need them to be counted from end, set "true" as se second value:

 ```
 	// set the xZoom